woocommerce/woocommerce/readme.txt

 * Fix - Variation form compatibility with quotes in attribute values, and initial variation image fadeIn on certain configs.

 = 2.6.10 - 2016-12-22 =
-* Fix flat rate no class costs when no shipping classes exist.
+* Fix - Flat rate no class costs when no shipping classes exist.
-* Fix returned REST API coupon expiry date.
+* Fix - Returned REST API coupon expiry date.
-* Fix reviews_allowed being set to false in Rest API.
+* Fix - reviews_allowed being set to false in Rest API.
-* Fix sales date series for some custom ranges.
+* Fix - Sales date series for some custom ranges.
-* Fix missing attributes when an option is chosen by default on variations.
+* Fix - Missing attributes when an option is chosen by default on variations.
 This was the result of a Firefox 50 compatibility fix.
 In order to support both Firefox, Chrome, IE, and Edge we've done some refactoring of the variation add to cart scripts.
-* Updated Geo IP API services.
+* Tweak - Updated Geo IP API services.
-* Added support for WP VIP/VIP GO GEO IP headers.
+* Dev - Added support for WP VIP/VIP GO GEO IP headers.
 * Dev - API - Throw error messages when product image ID is not a valid WordPress attachment ID.

 = 2.6.9 - 2016-12-07 =